-The adaptation of Artificial intelligence (AI) capabilities is necessary for analytical insights into big data to reach its full potential.
-A key barrier to adoption appears to be user trust in 'black-box' algorithms, especially under uncertainty and when dealing with high-stakes consequences.
-A thorough understanding of user trust, interpretability of AI techniques and design methodologies for assistant uptake and trust in these systems is imperative if these technological advantages are to be adopted in order to achieve required analytical outcomes.
+Artificial intelligence (AI) capabilities must be adopted if analytical insights into big data are to reach their full potential.
+A key barrier to adoption appears to be users' trust in 'black-box' algorithms, especially under uncertainty and when dealing with high-stakes consequences.
+A thorough understanding of user trust, interpretability of AI techniques and design methodologies for assistant uptake, and trust in these systems is imperative if these technological advantages are to be adopted to achieve required analytical outcomes.

-The issue of explainable AI remains a major obstacle to the broader application of AI-powered products and services due to issues of transparency and accountability.
-In addition to public debate around the need for transparency and accountability to be built into Al applications, this issue remains an obstacle for governments developing regulatory frameworks and legislative changes to govern the use of AI technologies.
-Many engineers and data scientists have questioned whether meaningful explainability, to the degree required, is technically possible, particularly as approaches such as neural networks and deep learning are becoming increasingly ubiquitous and complex.
+The issue of explainable AI remains a major obstacle to the broader application of AI-powered products and services because of issues of transparency and accountability.
+In addition to public debate around the need for transparency and accountability to be built into AI applications, this issue remains an obstacle for governments developing regulatory frameworks and legislative changes to govern the use of AI technologies.
+Many engineers and data scientists have questioned whether meaningful explainability, to the degree required, is technically possible, particularly as approaches, such a neural networks and deep learning, are becoming increasingly ubiquitous and complex.